anamud/mir-dev/docs/MIR_UG.md

 > Expert Tip:
 > Identifying functions called by tasks is necessary because the instruction count of these functions are added to the calling task's instruction count.

 * Start the instruction profiler with appropriate arguments to profile `fib-prof`.
+Also collect task statistics at the same time.
 ```
 $ mir-inst-prof \
     -s ol_fib_0,ol_fib_1,ol_fib_2 \